KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 - Inversion classes = systemic decay modes, each with a centropic trace.

 **Key Law:** *Inversion is hollow reflection, not annihilation.*
 Each entropic state retains a memory of coherence.
-Recovery requires re-alignment, never destruction.
+Recovery requires recoherence, not destruction.

 ---